nwutils/nw-vue-cli-example/README.md

 *Does this work for web or just desktop?*

-This repo will build both for web and desktop and includes simple boolean logic so you can add Desktop unique features behind the `isDesktop` flag.
-These repo has 100% test coverage including tests for both web and desktop builds.
+This repo will build both for web and desktop and includes a simple `this.isDesktop` flag so you can add Desktop specific features that won't show on the web.
+This repo has 100% test coverage including tests for both web and desktop builds.
 You could even theoretically add NativeScript-vue into the mix and build for native mobile as well (though that is not set up in this repo).

 **Comes with:**